 - Grab 2 bowls.
 In the first bowl add your flour, spices, salt, baking powder and baking soda and set aside.1 ⅔ cup All Purpose Flour, 2 teaspoon ground cinnamon, ½ teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon nutmeg, ¼ teaspoon kosher salt

-- In your other bowl add your butter and sugar and cream it with a hand mixer until it is fluffy, about 2 minutes.1 ¼ cup granulated sugar, ½ cup softened unsalted butter
+- In your other bowl add your butter and sugar and cream it with a hand mixer on high speed until it is fluffy, about 2 minutes.1 ¼ cup granulated sugar, ½ cup softened unsalted butter

 - Next, add your eggs and mix well until it is incorporated.2 large eggs